larryboy95/wp-admin/README.md

 * ubuntu
 * WordPress

-## Status
+#### Status

 Proof-of-concept.
 The text below is being adapted from another article.

-## <a name="maintenance"></a> Maintenance

-Each plugin added to WordPress slows down every uncached page view in WordPress, therefore:

-* No plugins will be used for development or maintenance on a live site.

-Maintenance will be handled via the terminal from a central WordPress management server ($5 droplet at Digitalocean).
-This server will contain maintenance logs and database backups for all sites.

-The same configuration should run on a Mac, (possibly Windows 10 with bash) and offers the developers some powerful tools and shortcuts.
-These scripts will be packaged into a git repo so we can share them.

-SSH is very flexible, and with the right scripts we can enable push-button controls to perform normal actions.
-This Android app lets you assign ssh commands to buttons.
-I use it to check the Gull inventory update log.
-[Far Commander](https://play.google.com/store/apps/details?id=com.far.sshcommander).
+#### <a name="install"></a> Installation

+Clone to your home dir, rename the folder to bin. `~/bin` is in your PATH so you can now run from anywhere.

 #### <a name="ssh"></a> SSH Configuration

-In order to avoid entering a password every time you want to run one of these scripts you must export your public key to the server you're targeting.
+To run these scripts remotely and avoid entering a password every time you must export your public key to the server you're targeting.
 [Digitalocean's ssh key tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)

 Host configuration in your local `~/.ssh/config`: